 Other nearby markers.
-At least 8 Pope Valley Store (within shouting distance of this marker); The Henry Haus Blacksmith and Wagonmaker Shop (within shouting distance of this marker); Litto’s Hubcap Ranch (approx. 2 miles away); Larkmead Winery / Kornell Cellars (approx. 6.4 miles away); The White Church (approx. 6˝ miles away); Reason P. Tucker (approx. 6.7 miles away); Bale Grist Mill (approx. 6.8 miles away); Dr. Edward Turner Bale (approx. 6.8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Pope Valley Store (within shouting distance of this marker); The Henry Haus Blacksmith and Wagonmaker Shop (within shouting distance of this marker); Litto’s Hubcap Ranch (approx. 2 miles away); Larkmead Winery / Kornell Cellars (approx. 6.4 miles away); The White Church (approx. 6˝ miles away); Reason P. Tucker (approx. 6.7 miles away); Bale Grist Mill (approx. 6.8 miles away); Dr. Edward Turner Bale (approx. 6.8 miles away).
 Touch for a list and map of all markers in Pope Valley.

 1. Pope Valley Garage and the California State Automobile Association